joeytwiddle/significant-white-space/README.md

 - DONE: Get HelpfulReader to track whether we are inside or outside a multi-line comment.
 (Consider how to deal with multiple mini comment blocks on one line, as well as the open-endedness of the state of each end of a line.
 Our simple line-by-line approach would have been fine if it wasn't for those pesky `/*` ... `*/` blocks, users who like to split long lines, and `\"` chars inside `"`...`"` strings.)

-- Argument parsing to select options from commandline calls.

 - PARTLY: Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.

 - Clear documentation, detection and warning of problematic code configurations.
 Easy to read definition of what is legal code structure, and list of the gotchas (common issues we cannot fix).